mzaradzki/quant-finance-student-quizz/quizz_list.md

 	{text:'A European Call option costs C today.
 What is the expected value of its price tomorrow?', field:'Finance', expertise:'Modeling'}, {text:'How many nodes are they in a re-combining binomial tree with N time-steps?', field:'Finance', expertise:'Modeling'},

+## Finance > Portfolio

-	{text:'How many factors are they in Fama-French model?', field:'Finance', expertise:'Portfolio'}, {text:'How do you define and compute the Alpha of a stock?', field:'Finance', expertise:'Portfolio'}, {text:'How do you define and compute the Beta of a stock?', field:'Finance', expertise:'Portfolio'}, {text:'What is the Tracking Error of a portfolio?', field:'Finance', expertise:'Portfolio'}, {text:'How is defined the Sharpe Ratio of a portfolio?', field:'Finance', expertise:'Portfolio'}, {text:'What is the Markovitz bullet?', field:'Finance', expertise:'Portfolio'}, {text:'How to you perform a Risk-Parity portfolio allocation?', field:'Finance', expertise:'Portfolio'}, {text:'What is the aim of the OBPI and CPPI trading strategies?', field:'Finance', expertise:'Portfolio'}, {text:'How is defined the Treynor ratio of a portfolio', field:'Finance', expertise:'Portfolio'}, {text:'How do you define a **tracker**?', field:'Finance', expertise:'Portfolio'}, {text:'What is least likely to be correct regarding Systematic risk: (a) It is measured by alpha, (b) it cannot be reduced through diversification or (c) it is a risk of collapse of an entire financial market?', field:'Finance', expertise:'Portfolio'},
+How many factors are they in Fama-French model?

+How do you define and compute the Alpha of a stock?

+How do you define and compute the Beta of a stock?'

+What is the Tracking Error of a portfolio?

+How is defined the Sharpe Ratio of a portfolio?

+What is the Markovitz bullet?

+How to you perform a Risk-Parity portfolio allocation?

+What is the aim of the OBPI and CPPI trading strategies?

+How is defined the Treynor ratio of a portfolio

+How do you define a **tracker**?

+	{text:'What is least likely to be correct regarding Systematic risk: (a) It is measured by alpha, (b) it cannot be reduced through diversification or (c) it is a risk of collapse of an entire financial market?', field:'Finance', expertise:'Portfolio'},
 	//{text:'Capital Asset Line', field:'Finance', expertise:'Portfolio'},
 	//{text:'CAPM model with numerical application', field:'Finance', expertise:'Portfolio'},